 - Captive agents are limited in the products they offer since they can only sell products the carrier provides.

-- Parent companies often push certain policies over others and require agents meet strict sales quotas.
+- Parent companies often push certain policies over others and require agents to meet strict sales quotas.

 - If the parent company discontinues selling certain lines or increases the rates on specific types of insurance, it could result in the loss of clients.